Viz38/First-Pull-Request/README.md

-#WELCOME TO GITHUB
+# WELCOME TO GITHUB!!

-##This project to help you make a pull request (PR)
+## This project to help you make a pull request (PR)

 ## Instructions-

-If you don't have git on your machine, [install it]( https://help.github.com/articles/set-up-git/).
+If you don't have git on your machine, [install it](https://git-scm.com/downloads).

 ### Step 1